*Updated September 2022

 Why is this bad?
 And what are the dangers of artificial intelligence?

-Because it is creating a barrier stopping us from adopting this new technology wave.
-Technology, through history, has proven to substantially increase the productivity of nations, thus creating jobs.
-But instead, we all to often associate this technology with a malevolent robot that is coming to take our jobs, or in Hal’s case, our lives.
+The fear creates a barrier that’s stopping us from adopting this new technology wave.
+AI tech, throughout history, has proven to substantially increase the productivity of nations, thus creating jobs.
+But instead, we all too often associate this technology with a malevolent robot that is coming to take our jobs, or in Hal’s case, our lives.

-But the EU is taking the necessary steps to ensure that they are paving the way for a responsible and exemplary path, minus of few hiccups along the way.
-GDPR is first of many policy changes put in place to ensure the safety and correct handling of data.
+But the EU is taking the necessary steps to ensure that they are paving the way for a responsible and exemplary path, minus a few hiccups along the way.
+GDPR is the first of many policy changes put in place to ensure the safety and correct handling of data.

-Ai is completely transforming the way that we work, and the future of our industries.
-For industries, machine learning is helping companies to streamline processes in retail, transport, finance and many other sectors.
-Processes that were otherwise tedious and repetitive for humans are now being replaced by Ai, allowing for us to use our time in the most optimal way.
+AI is completely transforming the way that we work and the future of various industries.
+Machine learning and AI are helping companies to streamline processes in retail, transport, finance, and many other sectors.
+Processes that were otherwise tedious and repetitive for humans are now being replaced by AI tech, allowing us to use our time in the most optimal way.
 In a nutshell, there are a lot of reasons to be optimistic about AI.